Hovertravel: History

 Hovertravel's close relationship with hovercraft manufacturer Griffon Hoverwork has facilitated its preferences and requirements to shape the development of new hovercraft.
 During the 2010s, while defining what would become the 12000TD hovercraft, Griffon Hoverwork drew on passenger-orientated analysis supplied by Hovertravel.
 Hovertravel would later acquire this vehicle, on which the passenger experience was enhanced over earlier vehicles in multiple ways, including the incorporation of noise-minimisation measures, increased external visibility, and accessibility accommodation.
 Production of this new twin-diesel engine hovercraft, designated 12000TD, commenced in 2015, with deliveries starting during the following year.
 The type has been hailed as Hovertravel's quietest and most economically viable hovercraft to date.

 During the COVID-19 pandemic, two of the company's hovercraft were modified to take stretchers, and a temporary landing point was opened in Southampton to allow patients to be transferred to its hospital.

+On the evening of 24 June 2026, a hovercraft holding 31 passengers had to be evacuated in Southsea after its engines were seen smoking.
+A spokesperson from Hovertravel stated that "a fire warning was activated" on the hovercraft, and that all passengers had been evacuated safely.
+They said that the "pilot deployed the vessel's engine room fire extinguisher", and that "the fire service [was] on site".
+Hovertravel said that it was cancelling its services, and that an update would be provided the next morning.